-The lateral load behaviour of a 16-piles group was studied by Ruesta and Townsend (1997) in Stuart, Florida.
+The lateral load behavior of a 16-piles group was studied by Ruesta and Townsend (1997) in Stuart, Florida.
 The pile group was composed of prestressed concrete piles in a 4 x 4 arrangement that were spaced at three pile diameters.
-Figure 1 shows Roosevelt bridge and Figure 2 shows the pile group testing layout during the construction.
+Figure 1 shows the Roosevelt bridge and Figure 2 shows the pile group testing layout during the construction.

 Figure 1 Roosevelt bridge after the construction completion (from Anderson 2015)

 Figure 2 Pile group testing layout for Roosevelt bridge during the construction (from Anderson 2015)

 The piles were 760 mm in diameter and 16.5 m long.
 The ground surface was 2 m below the water level and the soft profile consisted of two well-defined layers of cohesionless soils made up of 4 m of loose sand underlain by partially cemented sand.

 This 4 x 4 pile group is analyzed with using the PileGroup program and the pile layout input in the program is shown in the figure below: